Communication and Cooperation for Aggression, Fear, Frustration, and Manners

 No seminar near you?
 No worries.
 You can watch it online!
 Sign up for an streaming video recording of the Teamwork seminar.

-Click to see all dates and locations.
+Click to see upcoming dates and locations.

 What Will I Learn?

 These 2-hour seminars are packed with information on how to solve behavior problems and build a reliable relationship with your dog.
 This seminar explores some fundamental techniques and ideas that will put you in a better position to train at home or in group classes with a local dog trainer, and includes some info on Grisha's BAT 2.0 technique for dog reactivity and socialization.
 Professional dog trainers are also encouraged to attend because these are non-standard ideas that may change the way you teach.

 - How unmet needs lead to problems